ash0080/gun.doc.cn/_Footer.md

 # !!!
 Attention !!!

-# All docs were moved to [gun.eco/docs](https://gun.eco/docs)
+Please read docs at [gun.eco/docs](https://gun.eco/docs) !

-For the latest docs please go there!
+This wiki is only for editing to improve the docs.

 # !!!
 Attention !!!